 What to Know — Even if You’re Bad With Money

 - Do you worry about teaching your kids money skills, because you’re not so hot yourself?
 Take advantage of these 11 everyday opportunities to talk to them about money — it’s simpler than you think!

 - It may be difficult even for adults to explain how compound interest works.
 Here’s how to explain it to your kids.

 - If you’ve got particularly enterprising kids or teens, encourage them to start a business.
 Here are 14 fun, age-appropriate ideas.

 - Ever thought about having your kids sign a contract for allowance?
 That’s how this dad is teaching his teenagers financial responsibility.

 - It’s a never-ending debate: Should kids get an allowance?

-- Celebrity chef Gordon Ramsay won’t leave any of his money to his kids — here’s why.
+- Celebrity chef Gordon Ramsay has said he won’t leave any of his money to his kids — here’s why.

 Advice From Money Experts